DeNepo/databases/isolate/week-1/EXERCISES.md

     Phone IS NULL;
 ```
 </details>
-<details><summary>Show all employees' first name, last name and title whose title is IT Staff</summary>
+<details><summary>16.
+Show all employees' first name, last name and title whose title is IT Staff</summary>

 ```sql
 SELECT